Skip to main content

 Praise Effort and Character, Not Outcomes

-Try: “I’m proud of how much effort you put in, even when it got frustrating.”
+Try: "I’m proud of how you stuck with it, even when it got really frustrating."

 2